whitecloakph/android-style-guide/README.md

 Using this ordering convention helps to keep field declarations grouped, which increases both the locating of and readability of said fields.

-### Class member ordering
+#### Class member ordering

-There is no single correct solution for this but using a __logical__ and __consistent__ order will improve code learnability and readability.
-It is recommendable to use the following order:
+To improve code readability, it’s important to organise class members in a logical manner.
+The following order should be used to achieve this:

 1. Constants
 2. Fields